hasanthex/design-pattern/Creational Design Pattern/Factory Design Pattern/Factory Method Pattern/Factory_Method_Design_Pattern.md

 ### Implementation
 1. Factory Method Design pattern provides an interface for creating objects in a superclass but allows subclasses to alter the type of objects that will be created.

+- Define Product Class (Super or Base Class)
+- Create Factory Class (Implement the factory)
+- Use the Factory Class